 13.1.1.You acknowledge that such cards are supplied by a third party service provided and that Learnerbly is merely procuring such third party services for the purpose of facilitating the purchase of learning products by the Client’s employees;

 13.1.2.such cards will be credited with money by Us on a case by case basis as agreed with You to enable the relevant employee to purchase an identified learning product;

 132.1.3.You acknowledge that it is completely outside Our control to ensure that Your employee uses the card for the intended purpose and You agree to accept the risk of Your employee(s) using the card for any other purpose.

 13.2.We charge an Administration Fee on pre-paid card transactions, as specified in the Client Agreement.

 13.3.For the avoidance of doubt the Client shall be responsible for its own VAT recovery in relation to learning products purchased by its personnel through the use of pre-paid cards.

-14.1.Where Learnerbly holds money on account for the Client through pre-purchased credit, Learnerbly shall use such funds only for purchasing training services or other related products or services, as instructed by the Client.
+14.1.Where Learnerbly holds money on account for the Client, Learnerbly shall use such funds only for purchasing training services or other related products or services, on behalf of and as instructed by the Client.
 By purchasing resources with Client funds Learnerbly is acting as a disclosed agent on the Client’s behalf.